KediDili/VanillaPlusProfessions/features.md

 ### Cycle Of Life
 50% chance to receive back a seed of a harvested non-regrowable crop.

+As of 1.1.0, Cycle of Life's chance can be adjusted through the mod config.

 ### Effloresence
 Reduces time flowers take to grow.[^5]